 - Click on Start Transfer in the section entitled Transfer your content.

-- Before your account is closed, you should:
+- Before your NetID account is closed, you should:

-- Inform others of your changed address as your account will no longer exist
+- Inform others of your new address if you decided to transfer your content.

 - As an added safeguard, setup mail mail forwarding to move mail to your new account.

-- UCSB Students may have their accounts extended upon request.
-If you'd like to request an extension on your account please fill out this submission form.
+- UCSB Students may have their UCSB NetID accounts extended upon request.
+If you'd like to request an extension on your NetID account please submit a help request here.

 - Requests must be in at least 10 business days before scheduled deactivation.